We aim for...

 Suicidal ideation *

-people who is Asperger's Syndrome *
+A survey of people with Asperger's Syndrome *

 about 9.6 times